xCounsel/adminpays/index.md

 * The amount of compensation may be from 10,000 to 5,000,000 roubles (how much this is in USD [see here](https://www.xe.com/currencyconverter/convert/?Amount=1&From=RUB&To=USD)).
 * More than **227,924,959 RUR** is a total amount of all claims.
 And the total reward is less than 4 times.
 * In ~30% cases claimants did not ask any compensation (for unknown reasons).
-* In more than 15 cases the amount of compensation is eaqual or more than 500,000 RUR.
+* In more than 15 cases the amount of compensation is equal or more than 500,000 RUR.

 ## Why were we chosen to do this